 Simple and Sustainable Solution

-Produced by a number of different brands, they are available in a variety of sizes and styles – including square, rigid, flexible, and round rainwater diverters – as well as a range of finishes to ensure that you can choose a diverter that works well with your current guttering and drainage pipes in terms of fit and design.
+Produced by a number of different brands, they are available in a variety of sizes and styles – including square, rigid, flexible, decorative and round rainwater diverters – as well as a range of finishes and colours to ensure that you can choose a diverter that works well with your current guttering and drainage pipes in terms of fit and design.
 In addition, it’s possible to purchase some diverters with adjustable rainwater shoes for easier installation, or products with an overflow function that enable collected rainwater to bypass the diverter and allow rain to continue down the drain pipe to avoid flooding problems in the event of your storage solution becoming full.

 Economic and Environmental Benefits